The Park Shelton: History

-The Wardell was sold to Sheraton in October 1941, and renamed the Wardell-Sheraton Hotel in 1943, then the Sheraton Hotel, and finally the Park Sheraton Hotel in December 1951.
+The Wardell was sold to Sheraton Hotels in October 1941, and renamed The Wardell Sheraton Hotel in 1943, then the Sheraton Hotel, and finally the Park Sheraton Hotel in December 1951.
 In September 1952, it was sold to New Yorker Louis Schleiffer.
-As he could no longer use the Sheraton name, he changed the spelling just slightly, renaming the hotel The Park Shelton.
+As he could no longer use the Sheraton name, he changed the spelling just slightly, renaming it the Park Shelton Hotel.
 It was the Detroit hotel of choice for such celebrities as Bob Hope, George Burns, Gracie Allen, and Raymond Burr.
 In the 1970s, the Park Shelton Hotel was converted to apartments.

 In 2004, the Park Shelton was redeveloped into condominiums, creating 227 luxury units in the building.
 The newly refurbished building was opened in August 2004.